amakurin/CarND-Advanced-Lane-Lines/writeup_report.md

 ![perspective0][perspective0]

-Here are examples of perspective transformation applied to thresholded images from previus step:
+Here are examples of perspective transformation applied to thresholded images from previous step:

 ![perspective1][perspective1]
 ![perspective2][perspective2]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+I used two modes of searching for pixels corresponding to lane lines.
+First - full search with sliding window - was used initially and when found lines didn't pass sanity checks.
+Second - targeted search of nonzero pixels in some neighborhood of lines found on previous frame.

+Full search starts by calculation of histogram of bottom half of frame, to find line centers as maximum values for left and right halfs of histogram.
+Then sliding windows are placed at these centers at the bottom of frame and are moved up to top of frame, shifting centers to the mean x indices of nonzero pixels withing windows.
+The code of this algorithm is contained in file main.py, lines 95 to 153.
+The code of targeted search algorithm is contained in file main.py, lines 155 to 172.

+I used numpy polyfit function to fit 2nd order polynomials to candidate pixels found by full or targeted search ( main.py, lines 188 to 199).
+Here are examples of found pixels (reds for left line, blues for right line) and fitted polynomials:

 ![fit1][fit1]
 ![fit2][fit2]